odelatorrejr2/OfflineFirstApp/README.md

 - If it fails → The app falls back to the cached Room data with no error.

 ### 5. Search Functionality
-- A SearchView sends the query to the ViewModel → Repository → Dao.
+- A SearchView sends the query to the ViewModel, Repository, Dao.
-- `LIKE` SQL queries filter results locally.
+- Like SQL queries filter results locally.
 - Searching works instantly and offline.

 ---